Inside Passage Alaska, USA Travel Guide

 International cuisine is limited.

-Workshop and class opportunities are limited.
+Workshop and class possibilities are limited.

 This makes a chance to mingle with residents.

-Late-night options are mainly cruise ship entertainment, including shows, casinos, and lounges.
+Late-nighttime alternatives are mainly cruise ship entertainment, including shows, casinos, and lounges.

 Popular souvenirs include smoked salmon, Alaskan jade, gold nuggets, local art, T-shirts, and books about Alaska.